 - Our data shows quick responses can help increase the chance you'll turn a shopper into a customer by 69%.

 - Don't underestimate the value of a personal connection.
 1:1 conversations can engage customers and help them feel excited about shopping with you.

 How Planet Nusa uses live chat to increase conversion and build community

 Planet Nusa is an activewear company that makes planet-friendly workout gear from sustainable materials like recycled fish nets pulled out of the ocean.
-It’s using Shopify Chat and Shopify Ping for live chat on its online store to recreate the brick-and-mortar experience.
+It's using Shopify Chat and Shopify Ping for a live chat on its online store to recreate the brick-and-mortar experience.